keldaanCommunity/pokemonAutoChess/changelog/patch-3.3.3.md

 # Gameplay
 - Add a Spectate mode for games
-- Mana generation from incoming damage is now based on incoming damage before reduction from def/spedef/items
+- PP generation from incoming damage is now based on incoming damage before reduction from def/spedef/items
 - Critical hits for abilities now also applies "on critical" effects, such as fairy splash damage
 - Critical chance for special damage is now computed once and no longer per target.
 Previously, an area of effect ability could trigger critical hit on only part of the targets.
 - Improve the accuracy of abilities Aqua Jet, Flame Charge, Volt Switch and Flame Wheel.